Dimitrios Booras, English and Political Science

-For Dimitrios Booras, college learning isn’t something that takes place only in a classroom.
+For Dimitrios Booras, college learning wasn’t something that took place only in a classroom.

 In 2011, Booras traveled to Peru as part of UMass Lowell’s Village Empowerment Project, helping to document the work of students and faculty to bring sustainable energy to some of the region’s poorest communities.
 A few weeks later he was part of a research team digging trenches and sifting for artifacts at archaeological digs in Lowell and in Northern Ireland that were sponsored by the University’s Center for Irish Partnerships.